mantidproject/documents/Design/indexing_rollout_notes.md

 #### MDWorkspace

-`ConvertToDiffractionMDWorkspace::convertEventList` takes an `EventList` and its its events to an `MDWorkspace`.
+`ConvertToDiffractionMDWorkspace::convertEventList` takes an `EventList` and adds its events to an `MDWorkspace`.
 This procedure requires the position of the `EventList`.
 Currently this is determined by the detector IDs stored in the `EventList`.
 A different mechanism is required here, probably with a change in the function signature.